Dan Dion: Career

 In 1993 he was an assistant photographer for the San Francisco Giants, and became the house photographer for The Fillmore and The Warfield venues as a staff shooter for Bill Graham Presents.
 His location portraits of comedians have spawned ongoing exhibitions at Gotham Comedy Club, The Punch Line San Francisco, the Upright Citizens Brigade Theater in Hollywood, as well as an annual show at the Montreal Just For Laughs Festival.
 In 2004, as a producer, he brought comedy back to The Purple Onion and later produced a stand-up comedy web series there for Crackle, a division of Sony Entertainment.
 In 2012 he produced the final show at the Purple Onion, when the entire building was sold to a restaurant concern.
 From there he became a comedy producer for Audible.com, bringing such talents as Lewis Black, Jonathan Katz, and Maria Bamford to the platform and producing live shows for the SF SketchFest.
 In 2019 he moved to Nashville, TN to become Head of A&R at 800 Pound Gorilla Records, the country's biggest comedy record label.
 In 2022 he opened an art gallery and photo studio next door to Third Man Records in Nashville.
-In 2024 he left 800 Pound Gorilla and founded comedy record label Goat Song Records.
+In 2024 he left 800 Pound Gorilla and founded comedy record label Goat Song Records, which currently has a roster that includes Patton Oswalt, Margaret Cho, Jim Jefferies, Drew Lynch, Jena Friedman, Arj Barker, Michelle Wolf, Emo Philips, Sammy Obeid, D.L.Hughley, and the late Jim Short.